-(4) If the number of nominations exceeds the number of vacancies to be filled, a ballot shall be held.
+If the number of nominations exceeds the number of vacancies to be filled, a ballot shall be held.

-(5) The ballot for the election of officers and ordinary members of the Committee shall be conducted at the annual general meeting in such usual and proper manner as the Committee may direct.
+The ballot for the election of officers and Ordinary Members of the Committee shall be conducted at the Annual General Meeting in such usual and proper manner as the Committee may direct.

+Vacancy

+In the event of a casual vacancy in any office referred to in this Rule 7.7, the Committee may appoint a Member of the Association to the vacant office and the Member so appointed may continue in office up to and including the conclusion of the next Annual General Meeting following the date of the appointment.

-24. 7.7For the purposes of these Rules, the office of an officer of the Association or of an ordinary member of the Committee becomes vacant if-
+For the purposes of these Rules, the office of the Responsible Person, an officer of the Association or of an Ordinary Member of the Committee becomes or is vacant if:

-(a) the officer or member (or the body corporate that the officer or member represents, as appropriate) ceases to be a member of the Association;
+the officer or Member (or the body corporate that the officer or Member represents, as appropriate) ceases to be a Member of the Association;

-(b) the officer or member becomes an insolvent under administration within the meaning of the Corporations Law; or
+the officer or Member becomes an insolvent under administration within the meaning of the Corporations Act 2001 (Cth);

-(c) the officer or member resigns from office by notice in writing given to the Secretary.
+the officer or Member resigns from office by notice in writing given to the Secretary; or

-PROCEEDINGS OF COMMITTEE
+despite the operation of Rule 7.6(b), the office (whether of the Responsible Person, an officer or of an Ordinary Member of the Committee) is not filled at an Annual General Meeting.

+Removal of Members of Committee

+The Association in a General Meeting may by resolution remove any Member of the Committee before the expiration of the Member's term of office and appoint another Member in his or her stead to hold office until the expiration of the term of the first-mentioned Member.

+Where the Member to whom a proposed resolution referred to in Rule 7.8(a) makes representations in writing to the Secretary or President (not exceeding a reasonable length) and requests that they be notified to the Members of the Association, the Secretary or the President may send a copy of the representations to each Member of the Association or, if they are not so sent, the Member may require that they be read out at the meeting.

+Proceedings of the Committee

-25. (1) 7.6(b)7.8(a)The Committee shall meet at least 3 times in each year at such place and such times as the Committee may determine.
+The Committee shall meet at least 3 times in each year at such place and such times as the Committee may determine.

-(2) Meetings of the Committee may be convened by the President, the Secretary, or any two of the members of the Committee.
+Meetings of the Committee may be convened by the President, the Secretary, or any two of the Members of the Committee.

-(3) Notice shall be given to members of the Committee of any meeting specifying the general nature of the business to be transacted.
+Notice shall be given to Members of the Committee of any meeting specifying the general nature of the business to be transacted.

-(4) A majority of members of the Committee constitute a quorum for the transaction of the business of a meeting of the Committee.
+A majority of Members of the Committee constitute a quorum for the transaction of the business of a meeting of the Committee.

-(5) No business shall be transacted unless a quorum is present and if within half an hour of the time appointed for the meeting a quorum is not present the meeting shall stand adjourned to the same place and at the same hour of the same day in the following week.
+No business shall be transacted unless a quorum is present and if within half an hour of the time appointed for the meeting a quorum is not present the meeting shall stand adjourned to the same place and at the same hour of the same day in the following week.

-(6) At meetings of the Committee-
+At meetings of the Committee:

-(a) the President or in the President's absence a Vice-President shall preside; or
+the President or in the President's absence a Vice-President shall preside; or

-(b) if the President and all Vice-Presidents are absent, such one of the remaining members of the Committee as may be chosen by the members present shall preside.
+if the President and all Vice-Presidents are absent, such one of the remaining Members of the Committee as may be chosen by the Members present shall preside.

-(7) Questions arising at a meeting of the Committee shall be determined on a show of hands or, if demanded by a member, by a poll taken in such manner as the person presiding at the meeting may determine.
+Questions arising at a meeting of the Committee shall be determined on a show of hands or, if demanded by a Member, by a poll taken in such manner as the person presiding at the meeting may determine.